aarontheadmin/PSSyncIt/README.md

 1. Place the ```PSSyncIt.ps1``` and ```PSSyncIt.json``` files in a suitable location (i.e. Documents)
 2. Update both/either file to suit your needs.

-  **IMPORTANT:** SenderAccountPasswordEncryptedString is used for email authentication for notifications and must contain an EncryptedString:
+  **IMPORTANT:** ```SenderAccountPasswordEncryptedString``` is used for email authentication for notifications and must contain an EncryptedString:

   ```powershell
   PS />ConvertTo-SecureString 'ABCDEFGH12345678' -AsPlainText -Force | ConvertFrom-SecureString
   4100420043004400450046004700480031003200330034003500360037003800
   ```

   Remember that the EncryptedString is determined by the user token used to generate it.
-This is important when using something like Task Scheduler to automate PSSyncIt.
+This is important when using something like Task Scheduler to automate PSSyncIt jobs.
 The user token used to generate the EncryptedString must be the same account used to run the scheduled task.

 Updated in ```PSSyncIt.json```: